 Paid search, paid ads and email marketing still remain strong in the marketing mix.
 New software and tools mean that these marketing tools are more accessible to tourism brands of all sizes rather than just the big brands.

 We believe the tourism communications is about integration of print, on line story telling bolstered with advertising and SEO.
 The lines between PR, marketing and advertising are blurry.

 Where are you going to invest your marketing dollars in 2013?

 And please, feel free to share our infographic with your tourism marketing team.
 Get the conversation started!

 Click here for infographic on Tourism PR and Marketing: on line search statistics

-Terry Rachwalski is a Certified Management Consultant in Victoria BC providing tourism digital marketing services to Tartan Group clients.
+Terry Rachwalski is a CMC providing business management consulting in Victoria BC providing tourism digital marketing services to Tartan Group clients.
 The Tartan Group is top tourism communications and marketing firm working with eco and sustainable tourism clients worldwide.

 Her twitter handle is @consultingmania abd you can plus 1 her at Google +